Structural models for policy-making: Coping with parametric uncertainty: Conclusion

 \section{Conclusion}

-We cope with parametric uncertainty in a structural econometric model by embedding its predictions in a decision-theoretic framework.
-We revisit the seminal work by \citet{Keane.1997} and document the empirical relevance of our concerns.
-Focusing on the ex-ante evaluation of a tuition subsidy, we report considerable uncertainty in its impact on completed schooling.
-We analyze the different policy recommendations from using alternative formal rules for decision-making under uncertainty.\\
+We develop a generic approach that addresses parametric uncertainty when using models to inform policy-making.
+We propose a decision-theoretic analysis of computationally demanding structural models based on uncertainty sets.
+We construct the uncertainty sets from empirical estimates and ensure their computational tractability by using the confidence set bootstrap.
+We revisit the seminal work by \citet{Keane.1997} to document the empirical relevance of prediction uncertainty and showcase our analysis.
+Focusing on their ex-ante evaluation of a tuition subsidy, we report considerable uncertainty in the policy's impact on completed schooling.
+We show how a policy-maker's preferred policy depends on the choice of alternative formal rules for decision-making under uncertainty.\\

-Going forward, we seek to understand what components of structural models are responsible for prediction uncertainties and ease the computational burden of our analysis.
-Sensitivity analysis \citep{Razavi.2021} provides several approaches to measuring the importance of individual parameters for the overall uncertainty in a prediction.
-This information helps to prioritize model development and data collection efforts.
-The attribution of importance based on Shapely values \citep{Shapley.1953,Owen.2014} appears promising.\\

-The computational burden of our analysis is considerable due to the required large number of evaluations of our quantity of interest.
-Surrogate modeling has the potential to alleviate that burden \citep{Forrester.2008}.
-A surrogate model is a function that emulates the behavior of the full model at a negligible cost per run.
-Machine learning techniques offer novel approaches to build the surrogate \citep{Hastie.2008} using only a limited number of evaluations of the full model.
+In our ongoing research, we pursue three avenues for further improvements.
+First, we link our work with the literature on inference under (local) model misspecification to refine the construction of our uncertainty sets.
+For example, \citet{Armstrong.2021} and \citet{Bonhomme.2020} propose different methods for taking misspecification into account when constructing confidence sets.
+Second, we incorporate ideas from the literature on global sensitivity analysis \citep{Razavi.2021} to identify the parameters most responsible for uncertainty in predictions.
+The attribution of importance based on Shapely values, familiar to economists from game theory, appears promising \citep{Owen.2014, Shapley.1953} as well.
+Third, we address our analysis's computational burden using surrogate modeling \citep{Forrester.2008}, which emulates the full model's behavior at a negligible cost per run and allows us to determine prediction uncertainty using a nonparametric bootstrap procedure.

 \begin{appendices} {\thesection-\arabic{page}} \FloatBarrier